RefactoringGuru/refactoring-examples/interactive-en-after/java/change-reference-to-value.md

 Now let's say that we have multiple orders referring to the same client.
 Suddenly, the code of one of the orders changes the value of the client's date of birth.
 Since both orders refer to the same client object, the new date of birth will be available from the other order as well.

-Would this be made impossible if each order had its own instance of the <code>Customer</code> class?
+Would this be made impossible if each order had own instance of the <code>Customer</code> class?
 Probably not.
-That is why the main requirement of this refactoring technique is making the class immutable.
-In some cases, this is simply not possible and the technique should not be used.
+That is why the main requirement of this refactoring is making the class immutable.
+In some cases, this is simply not possible, and the refactoring should not be executed.

-Following this logic, remove the setter for the date of birth field.
-Initialize the value of the field in the constructor.
-Use <a href="/remove-setting-method">Remove Setting Method</a>.
+Following this logic, we should remove the setter of the date of birth field.
+Then, initialize the value of the field in the constructor.
+This could be done with <a href="/remove-setting-method">Remove Setting Method</a>.

-Since the class no longer contains a setter, we need to remove use of it in the client code.
-We have nothing to replace the action of this setter yet – but don't worry, we will get to this a bit later.
+Since the class no longer contains a setter, we need to remove its use in the client code.
+Note that we don't have anything to compensate that setter yet.
+But don't worry, we will get to this a bit later.

-One more problem.
+There's one more problem.
 Values with identical data should be equal when compared.
 To do this in Java, define special <code>equals</code> and <code>hash</code> methods in the classes being compared.

 This is how it will look in our case.